 At Boston Children’s GI Motility Center, we provide the most advanced, high-resolution manometry testing possible.
 This provides our doctors with detailed information about your child’s condition.

 A colonic manometry is a test where a doctor places a small and flexible tube through the rectum, into the colon, to measure how your child’s colon moves.
 It is done to help find the cause of your child’s motility concerns, such as constipation, stool accidents or other bowel problems.

-- Depending on the underlying problem, your child will be admitted to the hospital two days before the manometry so their colon can be cleaned out for the test.
+Depending on the underlying problem, your child may be admitted to the hospital two days before the manometry so their colon can be cleaned out for the test.
 Sometimes the cleanout is performed at home.
 Your child will have a colonoscopy with a colonic catheter placed by the doctor the day before the motility test, or the same day as the test.

 When the tube is removed, a Boston Children's gastroenterology doctor will interpret the information recorded by the computer.
 Call your child's gastroenterologist two weeks after the study for the results.
 The primary doctor will give follow-up care instructions to you.